GeoNet/fdsn/README.md

 The only version of QuakeML created and stored is 1.2

+FDSN dataselect has been implemented, querying and serving data from miniseed files off S3.

 ## fdsn-s3-consumer

 Receives notifications for SeisComPML (SC3ML) event data uploads to S3 and posts the SC3ML to the fdsn-ws event service.